bcgov/smk-cli/docs/edit-layer.md

 In addition, you can specify the style for the legend, which by default will be set to match your data style.
 You can also update the legend title if you want it to display differently from your layer title.

-If you wish to apply other style types to a vector (for instance, using markers for a lines point coordinates), you can enable those specific style options by clicking once on the toggle buttons on the right of the style tiles.
+If you wish to apply other style types to a vector (for instance, using markers for a line's point coordinates), you can enable those specific style options by clicking once on the toggle buttons on the right of the style tiles.
 Note however that some styles, like for instance fill styles, will have little effect on some data types.

 #### Marker Style

 ![Marker style](marker-style-edit.png)

-Marker styles require a marker image, a Marker size, and a marker offset.
+Marker styles require a marker image, a marker size, and a marker offset.

 To add a marker image to your application, click once on the `Upload` button.
 This will open your operating system's standard file selection dialog.
 Select a file to import it into your application.
 Once imported, your marker image will be available to select in the `Marker URL` dropdown selection box.

 `Marker Size` allows you to specify the size of the image in pixels as it will display on the map.
-Images that are larger then the specified size will shrink to match, smaller images will be stretched.
+Images that are larger then the specified size will shrink to match, and smaller images will be stretched.

 `Marker Offset` specifies an offset size in pixels to shift your marker over.
-Generally a marker will draw on the map with the images top left corner on the point.
+Generally a marker will draw on the map with the image's top left corner on the point.
 If you want to centre your marker, supply an offset of half the marker size.
 As different markers and sizes have different offset needs, this value is not defaulted.

 #### Stroke Style